Praneeth-dsgit/Healthcare/README.md

 # Healthcare Chatbot

-A modern healthcare chatbot application built with React and Flask, powered by the Llama 3.1 Aloe model.
+A modern healthcare chatbot application built with React and Flask, powered by the Llama and openai models.

 ## Features